-Arkansas City Presbyterian Manor reports one new case of COVID-19
+Arkansas City Presbyterian Manor reports a new case of COVID-19

 One new case of COVID-19 was detected at Arkansas City Presbyterian Manor this week.